semi0naut/dotfiles/windows/readme.md

 * Use the backed up VS2015 ISO.
 * Pick a custom install directory, e.g. /x/programs/VS2015, /c/VS2015, etc.
 * Make sure to not do a default install.
 You must select the C++ language support.
+* Edit visual studio options.
+Open Debugging -> Symbols and add the path to your cached symbols.

 ## Setting up Vim